wilcox63/wilcox63.github.io/_posts/2024-04-21-the-space-race-a-visual-timeline.md

 mathjax: true
 author: Annie Wilcox
 ---
-Just for fun, here is an example of my work in stop motion animation!
+Just for fun, an example of my work in stop motion animation is linked below!

 [The Space Race: A Visual Timeline](https://www.youtube.com/watch?v=H0FjvmkSXTE)